Joseph Cornelius Waddy: Federal judicial service

 Waddy was nominated by President Lyndon B. Johnson on January 16, 1967, to a seat on the United States District Court for the District of Columbia vacated by Judge Richmond Bowling Keech.
 He was confirmed by the United States Senate on March 2, 1967, and received his commission on March 4, 1967.
 His service terminated on August 1, 1978, due to his death.

 Notable cases

 Several cases which Waddy handled improved education in local schools (although he once was forced to hold the mayor in contempt of court), liberalizing abortion restrictions, and speeding the city's process for reissuing lost or stolen welfare checks.
 Waddy presided over Mills v.
 Board of Education of District of Columbia, an early case recognizing that disabled children could not constitutionally be excluded from public education.
 Together with the decision in Pennsylvania Association for Retarded Children (PARC) v.
 Commonwealth of Pennsylvania, Waddy's opinion in Mills prompted the United States Congress to pass legislation now known as the Individuals with Disabilities Education Act.
 In addition to his federal judicial duties, beginning in 1971, Waddy served as Commissioner for the National Conference of Commissioners on Uniform State Laws.

+On July 24, 1973, U.S. District Judge Joseph C. Waddy ordered the Finance Committee to Re-elect the President to make public “a complete and accurate” account of its receipts and expenditures in the 15-month period before the new election campaign financing law took effect April 7, 1972.
+The order was the result of a lawsuit filed Sept.
+6, 1972, by Common Cause, the “citizens' lobby.”
+The judge told the finance committee to release the information by Sept.
+28. (Earlier action, May 4).

 Death

-Waddy died at Washington Hospital Center on August 1, 1978 of emphysema and a heart disorder.
+Waddy died at Washington Hospital Center on August 1, 1978, of emphysema and a heart disorder.